In each litter

 Regarding color:

-Silver is not correct and it is not an acceptable
+Silver is not correct and it is NOT an acceptable

 |